josephamcdonald/Newzy/README.md

 ## Acknowledgements

 The theme is inspired from the [New Zealand Government's Best Practices for Digital Content Design](https://www.govt.nz/about/about-this-website/govt-nz-content-design).
-For example, [their official typeface (Fira Sans)](https://www.govt.nz/about/about-this-website/style-and-design/typography/#typefaces) is used throughout this app.
-The colors are inspired from [here](https://www.govt.nz/about/about-this-website/colours-images-and-logos/).
+For example, [their official typeface (Fira Sans)](https://www.govt.nz/about/about-this-website/style-and-design/typography/#typefaces) is used throughout this app and the colors are inspired from [here](https://www.govt.nz/about/about-this-website/colours-images-and-logos/).

 Black, white, gray and the Māori red are all represented.
 I loved this red so much so that I used it for the app's "colorAccent."
 Some great info on the [Māori flag](https://nzhistory.govt.nz/media/photo/national-maori-flag).